hanami/hanami/README.md

 Hanami is a **full-stack** Ruby web framework.
 It's made up of smaller, single-purpose frameworks.

-This repository is the full-stack framework, providing the glue to tie all the parts together, including a command-line utility.
+This repository is for the full-stack framework, which provides the glue that ties all the parts together.

 Here are the smaller single-purpose frameworks: